Mahrooo/Mahrooo/README.md

 - 👋 Hi, I’m @Mahrooo
-- 👀 I’m interested in Robot Motion planning, Optimization and Control, State Estimation and Reinforcement Learning.
+- 👀 Passanate about autonomy in general!
+I’m interested in Robot Motion planning, Localization, Optimization and Control.
 - 📫 How to reach me: mahroobh@bu.edu, https://www.linkedin.com/in/mahroo-bahreinian-7a721485/

 <!---